katvio/fractum/README.md

 ## Contributing
 If you want to contribute submit a GitHub pull request or open an issue.
 Thank you!

-Any contribution is better than no contribution :-) Submit a pull request or open an issue even if you are not sure or if you feel the contribution is not significant enough.
+Any contribution is better than no contribution :)